CommandPost/CommandPost-Website/docs/README.md

 It adds **hundreds** of features to Apple’s [Final Cut Pro](https://www.apple.com/final-cut-pro/){target="_blank"} to make it even better and more enjoyable to edit with.

 It has **extensive** control surface support - allowing you to control your Mac anyway you want.
+It's also fully **native on Apple Silicon**.

 It's been downloaded over **[168 thousand times](https://hanadigital.github.io/grev/?user=commandpost&repo=commandpost){target="_blank"}**, and there are over **[2.6 thousands members](https://www.facebook.com/groups/commandpost/members){target="_blank"}** in our active [Facebook Community](https://www.facebook.com/groups/commandpost/){target="_blank"}.